-CTOD is a unique collaboration among three innovative and outcome-oriented organizations: Reconnecting America, Center for Neighborhood Technology and Strategic Economics.
+CTOD is a unique collaboration among three innovative and outcome-oriented organizations: Center for Neighborhood Technology, Reconnecting America and Strategic Economics.
 CTOD brings together the expertise of the three partner organizations in devising strategies and solutions to implementing TOD by building off of each partner’s core strengths, and utilizing the synergistic benefits that come from combining CTOD’s distinct skills with the skills and expertise of a wider field of partners operating at the local, regional, state and federal levels.
 Together, the CTOD partners bring a set of core competencies, relationships, and experience that enable us to tackle complex, inter-connected issues simultaneously:

 Reconnecting America has a 15-year history of on-the-ground partnerships in more than 10 regions across the country where it is working to bring stakeholders together to identify shared solutions that accelerate the implementation of sustainable communities and TOD through local, state, and federal programmatic and policy reform.